North Slave Region

 The North Slave Region or Tłicho Region is one of five administrative regions in the Northwest Territories of Canada.
 It is the most populous of the five regions, with a population of almost 23,000.
-According to Municipal and Community Affairs the region consists of eight communities with the regional office situated in Yellowknife and a sub-office in Behchokǫ̀.
+According to Municipal and Community Affairs, the region consists of eight communities; the regional office is located in Yellowknife and a sub-office is in Behchokǫ̀.
 With the exception of Yellowknife, the communities are predominantly First Nations.

 Communities

 The North Slave Region includes the following communities: